 In the last of the symphony’s three movements, Ryuichi Sakamoto expresses the generosity of Krug Grande Cuvée 164ème Édition, performed by a full symphonic orchestra.

 I was on a quest for harmony from multiple sounds, instrumental and electronic.
 Everyone finds something in Krug Grande Cuvée 164ème Édition that strikes them in a personal way – each experience is unique.
 My third movement is the same, each listener will take away something different.

-In September and October, Krug and Ryuichi Sakamoto hosted two unforgettable experiences called Seeing Sound, Hearing Krug in London and New York.
+Between September and November, Krug and Ryuichi Sakamoto hosted three unforgettable experiences called Seeing Sound, Hearing Krug in New York, London and Tokyo.
 Guests were enthralled by a multisensory immersion, with a live orchestra of 36 musicians selected by Ryuichi Sakamoto and his long-time Concertmaster, merged with 3D music technology.
 The musical composition was accompanied by a mesmerising light design.